albinkf/Chrome-Extension/README.md

 # Chrome-Extension
-changes the word coronvirus to flash rainbow colors
+changes instances of the word coronavirus to flash rainbow colors